-BAFTA recognises that is has a vital role to play in preventing the climate crisis and that our future depends on the work we do today.
+We all have a vital role to play in preventing the climate crisis, and our future depends on the work we do today.

 Our working practices and Award ceremonies

-BAFTA acknowledges the importance and need to adopt a different approach to its work and awards in order to help reduce the effect on the climate.
+We acknowledge the importance and need to adopt a different approach to our work and awards in order to help reduce the effect on the climate.

-From travel and food, to branding and materials – BAFTA is ensuring all of its Awards are as sustainable as possible.
+From travel and food, to branding and materials, we ensure all our Awards are as sustainable as possible.

-Since the start of the global pandemic BAFTA has delivered its Awards ceremonies digitally, both the Virgin Media British Academy Television Awards and the British Academy Television Craft Awards shows were fully albert certified in their new format and we are continuing to work towards our long-term goal of having a net-positive impact on the environment across all of our Awards.
+Since the start of the global pandemic we have delivered our Awards ceremonies digitally, both the Virgin Media British Academy Television Awards and the British Academy Television Craft Awards shows were fully albert certified in their new format and we are continuing to work towards our long-term goal of having a net-positive impact on the environment across all of our Awards.

 BAFTA is a proud supporter of the Make My Money Matter campaign – meaning that employees pensions are only invested in schemes that align with BAFTA’s core values.